Candib80/cs50labs/water/README.md

 ---

-To check your work via check50, run the following in the terminal window
+To check your work via check50, run the following in the terminal window:

 ```
 check50 cs50/2017/x/water